 Reflections on the 2025 Euro-ataxia conference

-On October 28th-29th 2025, Euro-ataxia hosted the International Patient Conference in Amsterdam.
+On October 28th-29th 2025, Euro-ataxia hosted the International Ataxia Patient Conference in Amsterdam.
 This two-day event was attended by representatives from 18 ataxia patient organisations from Europe and North America.
 We were also joined by representatives from six pharmaceutical companies, and a number of ataxia researchers.

 We heard updates on clinical programmes on a range of ataxias, from Lexeo Therapeutics, Biogen, Biohaven, IntraBio, Solaxa and Larimar.
 We were joined by specialists in accessing treatments, who presented information on the new Joint Clinical Assessment route being rolled out in the EU.
-We heard experiences from the Duchenne Muscular Dystrophy field, who recently undertook a range of projects aimed at getting access to treatment.
+We heard experiences from those working in Muscular Dystrophy field, who recently undertook a range of projects aimed at getting access to treatment.
 As potential ataxia treatments are now reaching the drug regulatory and reimbursement processes, we can learn a lot from other conditions that have worked on access to treatments in recent years.
 To end day one of the meeting, two researchers described their work on ensuring that ataxia rating scales (such as SARA and mFARS) are clinically meaningful to people living with ataxia.

 On day two of the meeting, we heard about burden of illness studies being conducted by Biohaven (on SCAs) and Biogen (on FA) in collaboration with patient groups and ataxia clinical experts.
 Representatives of patient organisations in the US (National Ataxia Foundation, NAF), Greece (HEFAA), the UK (Ataxia UK), and France (AFAF) presented their experiences around drug development, from the NAF Drug Development Collaborative, to supporting the Health Technology Assessment (HTA) process in France by collecting information from people living with FA.
 The Health Technology Assessment is the process by which individual countries decide whether to provide a treatment on their health service.
 Although the process is individual to each country, the information required and lessons learned are applicable across countries and across different types of ataxia.